5 bis rue de Verneuil

 Serge Gainsbourg's house can be visited thanks to an original soundtrack created by Soundwalk Collective in collaboration with Charlotte Gainsbourg.
 Composed from a collection of unpublished sound archives, this piece superimposes history, archives and sounds collected within the building.

-In small groups, visitors equipped with geo-located headphones, stroll through the two floors of the house.
+Two by two, visitors equipped with geo-located headphones, stroll through the two floors of the house.
 A thirty minutes immersion during which the public wanders guided by the voice of Charlotte Gainsbourg, who, step by step, retraces the memories and anecdotes linked to her father and her childhood house.

 5 bis Rue de Verneuil – Photo.
 Pierre Terrasson, 1991